 MintMCP's security architecture provides centralized governance across all AI agent deployments:

-- Granular tool access control by role
+- Granular tool access control by role, use case, and agent identity

 Ideal Use Cases